abluenautilus/SeasideModularVCV/README_TALA.md

 Notes:

-Some thekas include compound bols that are not currently available to play separately (e.g. "TiRaKiTa".)
+- Some thekas include compound bols that are not currently available to play separately (e.g. "TiRaKiTa".)

+- You can send additional triggers to the bols while a theka is playing.
+However, the accent input is disabled while the Playing light is on, and accents are controlled only by the stored sequence.